cgruver/okd4-upi-lab-setup/docs/pages/Bastion.md

     wget https://buildlogs.centos.org/rolling/7/isos/x86_64/CentOS-7-x86_64-Minimal.iso

-I use [balenaEtcher](https://www.balena.io/etcher/) to create a bootable USB key from a CentOS ISO ISO.
+I use [balenaEtcher](https://www.balena.io/etcher/) to create a bootable USB key from a CentOS ISO.

 You will have to attach monitor, mouse, and keyboard to your NUC for the install.
 After the install, these machines will be headless.
 So, no need for a complicated KVM setup...
 The other, older meaning of KVM...  not confusing at all.